allanmozart/bookflix/README.md

 # Bookflix

-This project it was developed during the Mindera Frontend Bootcamp at 2023 with the following group members @aldaoliveira35 @allanmozart @ca-trindade @devCesarRamos @brunomachadors @tatianataketsumaMindera and @kaybonne
+This project it was developed during the Mindera Frontend Bootcamp at 2023.
 The idea it's to create a page inspired on Netflix layout but interacting with book API.

 ## How to run